Transient growth in diabatic boundary layers with fluids at supercritical pressure: Non-modal analysis

-The optimal perturbations for the other transcritical case T11w095, in which the temperature profile is cooled over the Widom line, are now examined.~As revealed in Fig.~\ref{fig:fig3}(h), streamwise-independent streaks ($\omega_{opt}=0$, $\beta_{opt}=0.46$) are the optimal disturbances, in contrast to case T09w105.~This is confirmed in Fig.~\ref{fig:fig7}(a) and Fig.~\ref{fig:fig7}(b), where wall-normal profiles of optimal perturbations are plotted.~The lift-up effect is the active mechanism.~Unlike all the other cases, thermal streaks, i.e.,~$\hat{\rho}$ and $\hat{T}$, become even more relevant here.~In particular, the density disturbance reaches a factor 18 at the Widom line, due to the even larger mean density gradient compared to the one of case T09w105.~In Fig.~\ref{fig:fig7}(c), the disturbance energy amplitude is displayed.~The maximum total energy amount is located at the Widom line, due to the abrupt gradients of the thermo-physical properties (see Fig.~\ref{fig:fig2}).~Here, the non-ideality is largest, whereas the kinetic energy amount is almost negligible throughout the boundary layer.
+The optimal perturbations for the transcritical case T11w095, where the temperature profile is cooled over the Widom line, are examined hereafter.
+Fig.~\ref{fig:fig3}(h) reveals that streamwise-independent streaks ($\omega_{opt}=0$, $\beta_{opt}=0.46$) are the optimal disturbances, differing from case T09w105.
+This is confirmed by the wall-normal profiles of optimal perturbations in Figs.~\ref{fig:fig7}(a) and \ref{fig:fig7}(b), driven by the lift-up effect.
+Unlike the other cases, thermal streaks, i.e.,~$\hat{\rho}$ and $\hat{T}$, are even more significant, with the density disturbance reaching a factor 18 at the Widom line due to a larger mean density gradient than in case T09w105.
+Fig.~\ref{fig:fig7}(c) displays the disturbance energy amplitude, showing the maximum total energy amount at the Widom line, attributed to the abrupt gradients of the thermo-physical properties (see Fig.~\ref{fig:fig2}).
+Here, non-ideality is greatest, while the kinetic energy amount is almost negligible throughout the boundary layer.

-\subsubsection{Transcritical regime:~vortex tilting}
+\subsubsection{Transcritical regime: vortex tilting}